Donaldson says he will not ‘bow to threats’ amid warning of loyalist protests

 Sir Jeffrey said “anyone who thinks that they can exert influence on policy or intimidate our party by making such threats is sadly mistaken”.

-It follows a letter sent by loyalist activist Jamie Bryson to unionist leaders on behalf of Unionist Voice Policy Studies.
+It follows a letter sent by loyalist activist Jamie Bryson to unionist leaders on behalf of Unionist Voice Policy Studies (UVPS).

 In the letter, Mr Bryson argues against the DUP returning to Stormont following the implementation of key elements of the Windsor Framework.